Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Cases involving strangulation can be challenging to prove, but also difficult to disprove.
 Often there is little to no physical evidence of choking or suffocating.
 When responding to a domestic dispute, police are often trained to ask if the other party pushed the alleged victim’s head into a pillow or put their hands on the alleged victim’s throat.

 If the police believe the alleged victim, the court may accept the police report as the truth.
-Once the police arrest a person, the legal process begins, and it can be challenging to slow down or avoid the consequences.
+Once the police arrest a person, the legal process begins.
+It can be challenging to slow down or avoid the consequences.

 Get More Information from a Lubbock Strangulation Lawyer